 Not far past this, we were startled by a sudden almighty racket, made up of barks, yelps and roars from the throats of dozens of dogs who were flinging themselves against a fence beside the track.

-Expecting at any moment to hear a sepulchral voice intoning “Release the hounds!”, we scuttled onwards as fast as we could until the noise faded behind us.
+Expecting at any moment to hear a sepulchral voice intoning the French equivalent of “Release the hounds!”, we scuttled onwards as fast as we could until the noise faded behind us.

 The track that we were on opened out into a wide, well-mown swathe of grass that flowed like a green river through the trees.

 After a while we came to a gate on our left, beyond which the grassy way continued.

 If we had had a decent map, we would have ignored the gate and continued straight ahead on the rougher grass, arriving on the highway at Lioujas, which was what we were trying to do.